March 25, 2024

 What is an OCPP status?

 One of the most important messages sent by a charger via OCPP is the "StatusNotification", or status for short.
 It represents the current state of each port on the charger.
-If the charger has multiple ports, each port can have an independent status – for example, Port 1 could be Charging while Port 2 is Available.
+If the charger has multiple ports, each port can have an independent status.
+For example, Port 1 could be Charging while Port 2 is Available.

 What are all of the different OCPP statuses and what do they mean?